sirjofri/Scalem-Docs/Intro-Terminology.md

 Unreal defines three (four) different quality levels: _Low_ (0), _Medium_ (1), _High_ (2), _Epic_ (3), _Cinematic_ (Cine, 4).

+### Scalability Bundle (Scalem)

+`DefaultScalability.ini`, `BaseScalability.ini` and the preset files are all "scalability bundles."

+### Scalability Capture (Scalem)

+This is a bundle of data captured on a specific target machine.
+It contains the target machine name, a comment, the benchmark results and the current scalability settings.

 ### Scalability Group

 Unreal defines different scalability groups for different areas.
 Each scalability group has its own quality level, as well as its own bundle of console variables.
 Example scalability groups are: Resolution Quality, Reflection Quality, Effects Quality, Global Illumination Quality.

-### Scalability Capture (Scalem)

-This is a bundle of data captured on a specific target machine.
-It contains the target machine name, a comment, the benchmark results and the current scalability settings.

 ### Target Machine